Sukhraj1000/SmartContractGen/back/examples/README.md

 1. Generates an initial smart contract based on your specifications
 2. Attempts to build the contract using Anchor
 3. If errors occur, passes those errors back to the AI to fix the contract
-4. Repeats steps 2-3 until a successful build is achieved or max attempts reached
+4. Repeats steps 2-3 until a successful build is achieved or maximum attempts reached
-5. Extracts the program ID and updates the contract with it
+5. Extracts the programme ID and updates the contract with it
 6. Writes the final contract to `lib.rs` ready for manual deployment

 This creates a much more reliable contract generation process as it can automatically fix common errors that might occur during the build process.